Certifying your additive manufacturing materials for safety and integrity

 End-product manufacturers – Our certified plastics services were designed to save you time and money during the certification process and our Follow-Up Services (FUS) help ensure that your products continue to meet our Standards for safety and performance.

-Additive manufacturing materials companies choose UL
+Additive manufacturing materials companies choose UL Solutions

-UL is a leading global provider for the production of test specimens, and testing and certification services for innovative plastics.
+UL Solutions is a leading global provider for the production of test specimens, and testing and certification services for innovative plastics.

 We have been testing plastics since 1941 and are proud to serve all of the world’s top plastics manufacturers.
 We work closely with plastic industry stakeholders to maintain and enhance existing UL Standards, establish new Standards, and develop certification and testing programs that address emerging technologies and product applications.

 We are uniquely positioned to provide a complete view of how your products will function within a given system.
 This is particularly critical in the plastics and components industry.
 Interactions between substances, parts, systems and the environment can be the cause of a significant number of hazards and failures, which are rarely apparent when components are tested individually.